CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0100-0199/0152-Maximum-Product-Subarray.md

 - $1 <= nums.length <= 2 * 10**4$
 - $10 <= nums[i] <= 10$
-- $The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer.$
+- The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer.

 #### Code in Different Languages